 Dr. Heidi Lyn is a consultant research biologist for the Institute specializing in marine mammal cognition and behavior.
 She received her Ph.D. from Georgia State University and is also an Assistant Professor in the Department of Psychology, at the University of Southern Mississippi in Long Beach, Mississippi.
 Dr. Lyn has more than 10 years of experience studying animal behavior and cognition in various species, including bottlenose dolphins and primates.
 At IMMS, Dr. Lyn conducts and participates in ongoing research projects involving the wild dolphin population in the Mississippi Sound as well as biomedical, behavioral, and cognitive studies.

-Dr. Jonathan Pitchford is a wildlife ecologist at IMMS.
-He received his Ph.D. in natural resource science from West Virginia University where he evaluated aquatic habitat restoration and developed a spatial model for restoration site selection.
-He received his M.S. in biology from Appalachian State University where he studied the effects of metal pollution on aquatic bacteria and invertebrate communities, and received a B.S. in zoology from Auburn University.
-Jonathan is now leading ongoing wild dolphin and habitat restoration research at IMMS.
-Future interests include examining wild dolphin feeding ecology and evaluating the effects of several prevalent forms of habitat restoration in the northern Gulf of Mexico.
+Dr. Jonathan Pitchford is a consultant wildlife ecologist at IMMS.
+He received his PhD in Natural Resource Science from West Virginia University where he evaluated aquatic habitat restoration and developed a spatial model for restoration site selection.
+He received his M.S. in biology from Appalachian State University where he studied the effects of metal pollution on aquatic bacteria and invertebrate communities, and received his B.S. in zoology from Auburn University.
+At IMMS, Dr. Pitchford assists with research pertaining to spatial modeling, ecology, and the restoration of the northern Gulf of Mexico.

 Mrs. Kelly Pulis is a Marine Mammal Trainer and Rescue and Rehab Specialist for the Institute.
 She has a B.S. degree in Biology with a minor in Psychology from the University of North Dakota.
 Mrs. Pulis started her animal career at Moorpark College in Moorpark, California by attending the Exotic Animal Training and Management Program.
 There she spent two years learning all aspects of training with a variety of animal species.
 Beginning her career with IMMS, she was a regular volunteer with the organization and her first position was as the previous Education Coordinator.
 As a Rescue and Rehab Specialist she helps with educating our public on marine environments and their inhabitants as well as being a part of the IMMS stranding team.
 As a trainer Mrs. Pulis deals with animal husbandry and training of all kinds, including training with tropical parrots.
 On top of her training and rehab duties, she is also the Volunteer and Internship coordinator for the Animal Care department where she helps students of all ages gain greater knowledge and opportunities in the animal care field.